 Welcome back for Day 3 of my How to Homeschool Multiple Children Without Going Crazy series.
 I’ve really been having a lot of fun writing these posts, and it’s my prayer that they will be helpful to you.

 Anyone who knows anything about my homeschool style at all is very aware that I am a huge fan of unit studies.
 In fact, my friend, Jen, often calls me the Unit Study Queen, a name I wear with honor. 😉 They’re such a wonderful way to teach your children together while keeping things fun and engaging.
+(For more, watch my video on this topic.)
 Continue reading “Large Family Homeschool Hack #2: Uncomplicated Unit Studies”

 Today I’m back for Day 2 of my series, How to Homeschool Multiple Children Without Going Crazy.
 Yesterday I gave an overview of what I’ll be sharing this week, but today I’m going to get down to the nitty gritty.

 Of all the homeschool hacks I’ve learned in my eight years of living this lifestyle, grouping and alternating has been the glue that holds our homeschool together, which is why I’ve chosen to share this one first.
 It is the foundation our homeschool structure is built upon.
+(Watch my video on grouping your kids here.)
 Continue reading “Large Family Homeschool Hack #1: Grouping and Alternating”

 When it comes to homeschooling, the absolute hardest part for me has been coming up with a suitable game plan for teaching multiple children.
 And I mean multiple children.